To: U.S. West Coast, Alaska, and British Columbia coastal regions

 Pacific coastal regions outside California, Oregon, Washington, British Columbia, and Alaska should refer to the Pacific Tsunami Warning Center messages for information on the event.

+This message will be updated in 60 minutes or sooner if the situation warrants.
 (For updates please go to the West Coast and Alaska Tsunami Warning Center:) The tsunami message will remain in effect until further notice.
 For further information stay tuned to NOAA Weather Radio, your local TV or radio stations, or see the WCATWC web site.

 Link to Standard Warning Message